 Keeper is cross-compatible

-One of the biggest challenges of using a browser’s password manager to store passwords is that you can only access your passwords on that browser.
+One of the biggest challenges of using a browser’s password manager is that you can only access your passwords on that browser.
 For example, if you save your passwords in Google Password Manager, you won’t be able to access your passwords from Firefox.
 This can make it frustrating to sign in to accounts from different devices.
 Keeper Password Manager, on the other hand, can be accessed from your computer, phone and all web browsers, making it convenient and secure to access your passwords from anywhere, no matter what device or browser you’re using.

 Keeper stores more than just passwords